1.

 What about costs and payments?

 Without specifics on a job, it's hard to quote an actual number.
-Most of our restoration paint work averages between $1500 and $2300, depending on the make/model of the bike.
-For instance, a CB750 (69 thru 76) might average $1400 - $1700.
-Most of the vintage Kawasaki's (H1's and H2's, Z1's and KZ900's) average between $1500 and $2000.
-Something like a RZ350 or older GSXR might run more like $2500 - $3500.
-Internally cleaning and lining a tank (we use Caswell) typically averages between $300-$500.
-As we understand your wants and needs, we’ll quote you a firm price before taking your job.
-A $250 non-refundable deposit is due with the order, and upon completion of our work we’ll send your photos of your parts and a final invoice.
-Upon receipt of payment, we’ll pack and ship your job to you.
-We accept personal checks, money orders, Zelle, and PayPal.
+Most of my restoration paint work averages between $1800 and $2900, depending on the make/model of the bike.
+For instance, a CB750 (69 thru 76) might average $1800 - $1900.
+Most of the vintage Kawasaki's (H1's and H2's, Z1's and KZ900's) average between $1900 and $2400.
+Something like a RZ350 might run more like $2800 - $3500.
+Internally cleaning and lining a tank (I only use Caswell) typically averages between $400-$600.
+As I understand your wants and needs, I will be able to quote you a firm price before taking your job.
+A $250 non-refundable deposit is due with the order, and upon completion of the work I will send your photos of your parts and a final invoice.
+Upon receipt of payment, I will pack and ship your job to you via UPS.
+I accept personal checks, money orders, Zelle, and PayPal.

 4.